1jour1vin

 Rated estate (2021 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-The Saint Joseph Lieu-dit Bonneveau 2015 reveals austere notes of rock on the nose, reflecting the granite terroir of the commune of Tournon.
-Tannic and full-bodied, this wine will need a few years in the cellar to open up, but it has aromas of black cherry and blackcurrant that should blossom with time.
+The 2015 Saint Joseph Lieu-dit Bonneveau reveals on the nose some austere notes of mineral brightness that reflect the granite terroir of the Tournon region.
+Tannic and full-bodied, this wine will need a few years in the cellar to open up; however, it possesses aromas of black cherry and blackcurrant that should blossom over time.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France